JPD Administration

 Lieutenant Weske

-Lieutenant Jeremy Weske was born and raised in Juneau, Alaska, and developed an interest in law enforcement after seeing his older cousin work as a Police Officer for JPD.
+Commander Jeremy Weske was born and raised in Juneau, Alaska, and developed an interest in law enforcement after seeing his older cousin work as a Police Officer for JPD.
 During the summers in high school, Jeremy interned in the JPD Records unit and could be seen hauling loads of paperwork between JPD and City Hall in his red Radio Flyer wagon – something that still embarrasses him to this day.

 After graduating from Juneau-Douglas High School, Jeremy left Juneau to attend Bethel University in St. Paul, MN.
 While he may have left college after 4 years with no degree, he took with him an excellent sense of procrastination and eventually finished his Bachelor’s Degree in Psychology 13 years later.

 In 2006, Jeremy moved back to Juneau and was hired by the Juneau Police Department.
-Since being hired, he has worked as a Patrol Officer, a Drug Enforcement Unit Investigator, a Patrol Sergeant, and now a Lieutenant.
+Since being hired, he has worked as a Patrol Officer, a Drug Enforcement Unit Investigator, a Patrol Sergeant, and now a Commander.
 Jeremy has also served as a Field Training Officer, a Radar/Lidar Instructor, an Explosive Ordnance Disposal (EOD) technician, a member of the Accident Reconstruction team, and he is currently one of two polygraph examiners for JPD.

 PSM Erann Kalwara